trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 1) After installing [prerequisites](#install), install OnlyKey agent on your client machine:

 ```
-$ sudo pip2 install onlykey onlykey-agent
+$ sudo pip install onlykey onlykey-agent
 ```

 2) Generate your First SSH Key on the OnlyKey

-Plug and unlock your OnlyKey and then run:
+Plug in and unlock your OnlyKey and then run:

 ```
 $ onlykey-agent identity@myhost